esyllabus for faculty and staff

 Adobe Acrobat 8 or higher is recommended for viewing the online syllabus pdf.
 If you don't have Adobe Acrobat 8, directions for downloading can be found on the Help Center's website at www.bc.edu/help.

-In addition to the information listed below, instructions for uploading and linking a syllabus from the eSyllabus system to Blackboard are available on a video tutorial.
+In addition to the information listed below, instructions for uploading and linking a syllabus from the eSyllabus system to Canvas are available on a video tutorial.

 Formatting Syllabi for eSyllabus

-Although there is no required template, uploaded files must be in a pdf format with no security added.
-If you are unsure about how to create a pdf document, you can link to www.bc.edu/pdf for more information.
+Although there is no required template, uploaded files must be in a PDF format with no security added.
 Be sure to include the number and title of your course on the syllabus, so students may find it more easily if they choose to search by keywords.
 Syllabi as large as 1.5 MB may be uploaded to eSyllabus.